Thailand Travel Advice & Passport Requirements

-Thailand's main international airports include Suvarnabhumi and Don Mueang in Bangkok, plus Phuket, Chiang Mai, and Koh Samui.
-All offer domestic services around the country.
+Thailand's main international airports include Suvarnabhumi and Don Mueang in Bangkok.
+Some international services also arrive in Phuket, Chiang Mai, and Koh Samui.
+All offer domestic services.

 Thailand has land borders with Cambodia, Laos, Malaysia, and Myanmar.
 Check visa requirements, and that borders are open, before travelling.